What Do Queen Ants Look Like? ID, Size & How to Get Rid of One

 Weaver Ant Queen

-As with most ants, weaver ant queens are larger and heavier than males.
-Weaver ant queens are 0.79 to 0.98” (20 to 25 mm) in length and vary in color (red, brown, green), depending on the species.
+Weaver ant queens are larger and heavier than the males, measuring 0.79 to 0.98 inch (20 to 25 mm), and vary in color (red, brown, or green) by species.

 Pharaoh Ant Queen